 Our doctors, clinicians and staff members are devoted to providing the best care possible, delivered with human touch.
 We call it Humancare.
 We strive to keep you healthy for a lifetime by treating you with dignity and respecting your unique heart health concerns.
 Please request an appointment online at one of our heart care locations for more information or call toll-free 877-860-1141.

 About Cardiac Rehabilitation from Seton Heart

-- The first step is your heart condition aftercare is to look at your personal lifestyle habits.
+The first step in your heart condition aftercare is to look at your personal lifestyle habits.
 Making positive changes can work to maintain a healthier heart.
 In turn, your health and wellness decreases risk factors for future heart problems, even reversing heart disease.